haskell-lang/haskell-lang/static/tutorial/package-transformers.md

 could have also used a shorthand such as `runNoCC x = callCC $ \_ -> x` to clean up further.

-The immediate picture is that `breakOut` being the labmda parameter to the second scope, serves as a "call away" mechanism to break out of the context, similarly to `left` in `EitherT` and `break;` in many imperative languages, or `goto` with a label in C, for instance.
+The immediate picture is that `breakOut` being the lambda parameter to the second scope, serves as a "call away" mechanism to break out of the context, similarly to `left` in `EitherT` and `break;` in many imperative languages, or `goto` with a label in C, for instance.